tarwn/lessthandot-hugo/blogs/content/posts/2011-10-23-pass-summit-2011-blessings.md

 These are just a few of the highlights.
 All the speakers were good.
 But, most importantly, two good things came out of PASS…

-I've started a Lunch &#8216;n Learn where I work so that I can share what I've learned at PASS with my colleagues.
-Although I'm not a big presenter, I'm excited about the new &#8216;tricks' I've learned.
+I've started a Lunch 'n Learn where I work so that I can share what I've learned at PASS with my colleagues.
+Although I'm not a big presenter, I'm excited about the new 'tricks' I've learned.
 I even want to share the esoteric stuff that went over my head, like workspace memory and resource semaphore queues, because if someone else “gets it” it's a win-win.
 I'm hoping my enthusiasm for SQL Server is contagious.
 Maybe some of the team will even get to go next year.

 The second good thing that came out of PASS is that I attended #passprayers for the first time.
 Shocking that I got up at 5:00 am to meet for prayers at 6:00.
 I'm not a morning person !
 But I did.
 And I'm glad.

 Many thanks to @Mike_Walsh for starting this group.
 Not a regular church-goer myself, (as I confessed at the gathering, I'm a bad Catholic!)
 I nonetheless found myself looking forward to meeting up each morning more and more.
 I really can't explain how powerful it was to worship together, but I can say that I continue to be inspired by my fellow PASS attendees' faith.

 I learned a lot of things at PASS.
-But the most important thing I learned is that PASS stands for _PASS_ion, &#8211; for the technology we love…and for the One who makes it all possible.
+But the most important thing I learned is that PASS stands for _PASS_ion, – for the technology we love…and for the One who makes it all possible.